Who we are

 Zohra Ahmed is a Clinical Teaching Fellow in the Cornell Center on the Death Penalty Worldwide.
 Prior to joining the Center, she was a public defender at the Legal Aid Society in New York City, where she represented individuals charged with crimes ranging from misdemeanors to homicides.
 While a public defender, she organized efforts to hold prosecutors accountable, most recently through Court Watch NYC, a community-led program to monitor criminal court proceedings.
 In law school, she trained at the Center for Constitutional Rights and the ACLU, where she participated in litigation challenging US drone wars in Pakistan and Yemen.
 She has also participated in and led human rights investigations in the Occupied Palestinian Territories, Israel and Bolivia.
 She speaks French and Urdu, and is conversational in Mandarin.
 She holds degrees from the University of Pennsylvania, University of Cambridge, and Fordham University.
 She is licensed to practice law in the state of New York.

-Randi Kepecs is the Program Assistant at the Cornell Center on Death Penalty Worldwide, where she plays a central role in strategic planning, fundraising, logistics and research.
+Randi Kepecs is the Program Coordinator at the Cornell Center on Death Penalty Worldwide, where she plays a central role in strategic planning, fundraising, logistics and research.
 She has worked in historic preservation at the Municipal Art Society and the Victorian Society (UK), and has created large scale fundraising events for philanthropic institutions in New York City.
 Before she joined the Center on the Death Penalty, she worked as a reference librarian as well as freelance researcher for more than a decade.
 Prior to arriving in Ithaca in 1991, she worked at University College London in their first fundraising office.
 Randi has a Bachelor’s degree in Urban Planning from New York University, and a Master’s of Library and Information Science from University of Pittsburgh.
 She is a proud human rights activist, as well an active community volunteer.
 Randi is a recipient of the National Leadership in History Award of Merit from the American Association for State and Local History for her work on the Cayuga Heights History Project, which she co-founded.